mid-ohio mineral and fossil club

 Come to the 2026 Mid-Ohio Mineral & Fossil Club Gem, Mineral, Jewelry, Bead, and Fossil Show

-Richland County Fairgrond.
+Richland County Fairgrounds.

 Fairhaven Hall